lammps/lammps/doc/src/Build_development.rst

 Actions and their configuration files are in the ``.github/workflows/`` folder of the LAMMPS git tree.

+Regression tests can also be performed locally with the :doc:`regression tester tool <Tools>`.
+The tool checks if a given LAMMPS binary run with selected input examples produces consistent thermo output with the provided log files.

 The unit testing facility is integrated into the CMake build process of the LAMMPS source code distribution itself.
 It can be enabled by setting ``-D ENABLE_TESTING=on`` during the CMake configuration step.